 - Place your feet just outside shoulder-width with your toes pointed out slightly.

 - Push your hips back slightly and descend into the bottom position.

-- When the crease of your hips reach level with your knee, explode up and jump!
+- When the crease of your hip is roughly parallel to the floor, explode up and jump!

 - LAND IN A STRONG, SUPPLE quarter-squat position then stand back up.

 - Don't land in the complete bottom of a squat.

 - Again, LIGHT WEIGHT must be used.
 This exercise is meant to develop your power output.
 Never go above 30% of your BB Back Squat 1RM.